Joyce Chen 22-0060 Pro Chef 14-Inch Carbon Steel Wok · โ˜… 4.5 Editor's Choice Check price on Amazon →

 Both are excellent.
 Yosukata has slightly more refined finishing.
 Joyce Chen costs half as much.
 For most home cooks, the Joyce Chen is the smarter buy.

 Yes with a wok ring.
 Without a ring, the round bottom does not contact the burner properly.
-A $10 wok ring solves this.
+The price wok ring solves this.

 About 30 days of normal stir-fry use.
 Cook fatty proteins (pork belly, duck) early to accelerate seasoning.